-Visualization is used within sports psychology, manifestation techniques, and integrated into teaching and marketing tactics.
+Visualization is used within sports psychology, manifestation techniques, and is integrated into marketing tactics.
 Why is it becoming so widespread?
 That is due to the rapidly emerging successful experiences people have with it.

-Visualization helps the body reduce stress, find organization, manifest the reality you desire, improve mood, and even has been scientifically proven to help advance fine motor skills.
+It has even been scientifically proven to help advance fine motor skills.
 If this isn’t impressive enough for you let’s look at more scientific evidence backing the benefits of visualization.